dkempton12/javascript-projects-2020/image-gallery-prototype-version/README.md

-Refactor of image-gallery project, to include prototypes
+Refactor of image-gallery project, to include prototype functions